Israel orders military to stop Gaza-bound yacht carrying Greta Thunberg

 The Madleen is carrying a symbolic quantity of aid, including rice and baby formula, the FFC has said.

-FFC press officer Hay Sha Wiya said on Sunday the boat was currently some 160 nautical miles (296km) from Gaza.
+FFC press officer Hay Sha Wiya said on Sunday the boat was currently some 296km from Gaza.
 "We are preparing for the possibility of interception," she said.

 Besides Thunberg, there are 11 other crew members aboard, including Rima Hassan, a French member of the European Parliament.